danielstebbings/STRATHcube-Downlink-2425/Admin/EDHPC/typst-doc/charged-ieee/main.typ

 #acr("DVB-S2") is one such #acr("ACM") system, with near Shannon limit performance and a modular standard allowing it to be matched to the usecase.
 Despite this, it has not seen common use in the #acr("UHF") band for CubeSats as it typically requires complex and expensive #acr("SDR") based hardware with higher power draw.
 However, STRATHcube will already include such hardware for its primary payload, presenting an opportunity for increased downlink capability for minimal added cost.

 A similar system is described in @grayver_software_2015, which details a Zynq 7020 #acr("FPGA") #acr("SoC") SDR-based communication platform operating in the 915 MHz UHF band and utilising ACM.
 The system used similar modulation to DVB-S2 but with a different coding method, turbo coding instead of the concatenated #acr("BCH") and #acr("LDPC") codes used in DVB-S2.
-Their analysis showed an almost doubling in throughput compared to CCM.
+Their analysis showed a near doubling in throughput compared to CCM.
 This proved that ACM systems for CubeSats are feasible and could offer large performance benefits.

 // TODO: Comparison between them and strathcube
-The system presented in @grayver_software_2015 was found to have a notably high power consumption during transmission of 8.8 W, however it was argued that this was offset by the short length of ground station passes in their 800 km orbit.
+The system presented in @grayver_software_2015 was found to have a notably high power consumption during transmission of 8.8 W, however it was argued that this was offset by the short length of ground station passes.

+The system presented in @grayver_software_2015 used a bandwidth of 1 MHz and analysed an orbit of 800 km, substantially higher than the 25 kHz and 425 km of STRATHcube.
+However, the reported #acr("SNR") range of -1 dB to 13 dB is very similar to the #acr("SNR") range expected for STRATHcube of -1.24 dB to 14.28 dB identified in @sec:acm_anal, which indicates that the comparison is valid despite the differences in system parameters.

 == The STRATHcube Mission

 STRATHcube is a 2U CubeSat in development at the University of Strathclyde and part of the _ESA Fly Your Satellite!
-Design Booster_ program @esa_fly_nodate.
+Design Booster_ program @european_space_agency_fly_nodate.
 It has two payloads, each targeting a key area of space sustainability.

-The primary payload is a technology demonstrator of a Passive Bistatic Radar (PBR) for the detection of space debris using an SDR.
+The primary payload is a technology demonstrator of a Passive Bistatic Radar (PBR) for the detection of space debris using an SDR as discussed in @persico_cubesat-based_2019.
 The satellite will record IQ data for analysis on the ground.
 Although compressed, this will be a considerable data volume therefore the downlink data rate will be one of the primary bottlenecks for its operation.
 Consequently, there will already be a powerful #acr("FPGA") based SDR included on the mission, the Alén Space TOTEM SDR, which would allow a DVB-S2 transmitter to be implemented as a "piggy-back" on the primary payload using spare resources.

 The secondary payload aims to measure the aerothermal effects leading to solar panel fragmentation  by recording and transmitting sensor data during the moments up to re-entry.
 This is unlikely to occur near a ground station and instead a secondary transceiver is to be used that communicates via the Iridium network.